 - Keep the interior of the refrigerator clean as an essential part of maintenance as well.

 A little knowledge and TLC can help you understand what your refrigerator needs to function at peak efficiency for your household.
 And when you have the facts about how a refrigerator works, you can feel empowered to do a bit of DIY refrigerator repair.

-If you are an American Home Shield member, all you have to do is place a service request if something doesn’t seem right with your refrigerator, and we’ll send a qualified contractor to your door to assess the issue.
-As long as your home service plan covers the repair or replacement, we’ll take care of the rest.
+If you are an American Home Shield member, all you have to do is place a service request and pay your Service Fee if something doesn’t seem right with your refrigerator, and we’ll send a qualified and trusted Pro to your door to assess the issue.
+As long as your home warranty plan covers the repair or replacement, we’ll take care of the rest.

 AHS assumes no responsibility, and specifically disclaims all liability, for your use of any and all information contained herein.